d12frosted/elpa-mirror/melpa/llama-readme.txt

 macro was suggested as an alternative.

-The `##' macro, whose signature is (## FN &rest args), expands to a `lambda' expressions, which wraps around its arguments.
+The `##' macro, whose signature is (## FN &rest args), expands to a `lambda' expression, which wraps around its arguments.

 This `lambda' expression calls the function FN with arguments ARGS and returns its value.
 Its own arguments are derived from